aobaruwa/Resize/README.md

 # Resize
-Resizes a jpg image to any desired extent
+Resizes a bitmap image to any desired extent